lukechilds/browser-env/README.md

 // Init
 require('browser-env')();

-// Now you have access to a browser like environment in node:
+// Now you have access to a browser like environment in Node.js:

 typeof window;
 // 'object'